Evolution and extinction of giants: the palaeobiology of very large organisms

 This session aims at bringing together scientists from various subfields of paleontology and evolutionary biology to present their research and discuss how the recent advances in the field of digital palaeontology enhance our understanding of the biology of extinct and extant organisms.
 Researchers with a methodological focus or working on non-vertebrate taxa are also encouraged to present, broadening the focus of discussions.

-By Jun Liu, Haijun Song, Dayong Jiang, Martin Sander and Mike Benton
+By Jun Liu, Haijun Song, Dayong Jiang, Martin Sander, Mike Benton, Yuangeng Huang, Zhong-Qiang Chen, Peter Roopnarine and Laishi Zhao

-This session welcomes any contributions related to the causes and consequences of this extinction, the timing and pattern of the biotic recovery, and the associated origin and early evolution of different clades during the recovery phase.
-We especially encourage a multidisciplinary discussion involving paleontology, geology and geochemistry.
+This session welcomes any contributions related to the causes and consequences of these extinctions, the timing and patterns of the biotic recoveries, and the associated origin and early evolution of different clades during the recovery phase.
+We especially encourage a multidisciplinary discussion involving paleontology, paleoecology, geology, geochemistry, and modeling.

 Advances in vertebrate palaeohistology